Patapsco Valley State Park8020 Baltimore National PikeEllicott City, MD 21043

 The park is nationally known for its trail opportunities and scenery.
-We have 170 miles of trails, with 70 of those miles identified as maintained trails.
+We have over 200 miles of trails, with 70 of those miles identified as maintained trails.
 There are hiker only trails and multi-use trails accessible from many areas of Patapsco.

 In one of Maryland’s first state parks (1907), the valley and its natural resources have been enjoyed by the Native Americans, explorers, settlers and present-day citizens.
 With its source in Frederick and Carroll counties, the Patapsco serves the Port of Baltimore, and empties into the Chesapeake Bay.

 The Avalon Visitor Center houses exhibits spanning over 300 years of history along the Patapsco River.
 Housed in a 19th century stone dwelling in the Avalon Area, the center includes a re-creation of a 1930’s forest warden’s office.

 New maps of the trails at Patapsco Valley State Park can be downloaded for free from this website.
 Please make sure to read the printing instructions and information for how to download the file to cell phones.
 The map is in a PDF format that requires Adobe Reader.
 To get the free Adobe Reader go to Adobe.com.